splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/60-log-observer-connect.md

   </pattern>
 ```

-So let's run the script that will update the files with the log structure with the format above:
+So, let's run the script that will update the files with the log structure in the format above:

 {{< tabs >}}
 {{% tab title="Update Logback files" %}}